zydou/arti/doc/dev/notes/relay-conflux.md

 > given that the new relay architecture is so different from the client one

-After delivering a message to a stream, if the incoming buffer of the stream has become too large, the `StreamFWD` reactor needs to send an XOFF to the client.
+After delivering a message to a stream, if the incoming buffer of the stream has become too large, the `StreamWrite` reactor needs to send an XOFF to the client.
-But `StreamFWD` doesn't have the ability to do that, because its only job is to forward incoming messages to its local streams.
+But `StreamWrite` doesn't have the ability to do that, because its only job is to forward incoming messages to its local streams.

 We will need some way of signaling to `BWD` that we have an `XOFF` to send.

 We could

-   * add an MPSC channel between `StreamFWD` and `BWD`, for sending `XOFF` cells.
+   * add an MPSC channel between `StreamWrite` and `BWD`, for sending `XOFF` cells.
-   * share state (a list of XOFF cells to send for each stream) between `StreamFWD` and `BWD`
+   * share state (a list of XOFF cells to send for each stream) between `StreamWrite` and `BWD`

 The `XON` case is a bit different.
 On the client side, when the stream reader's buffer becomes empty,